walderrama/multiadsl-iptables/ReadMe.md

  The eth interface order is,

-eth0 and eth1 are for LAN use (I can't remember the reason why I use 2 eth's for lan)
+eth0 is for LAN use
+eth1 and eth2 are the adsl WAN connections

  have fun